Mad Riders: Reception

 Mad Riders received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 Critics drew comparisons between Mad Riders and Techland's previous off-road racing game, Nail'd, with some reviews praising Mad Riders as an improvement over Nail'd.
-PlayStation Official Magazine – UK commented that "On the surface, it’s reminiscent of 2010 game Nail’d, but far superior", while Official Xbox Magazine UK called the game "structured far more intelligently than its full-priced predecessor".
+PlayStation Official Magazine – UK said that the game was reminiscent of 2010 game Nail'd, but "far superior", while Official Xbox Magazine UK called the game "structured far more intelligently" than its predecessor.

 Mad Riders's visuals were largely praised.
 Sean Evans, writing for GameSpot, praised the game's cel shading as working well with the game's terrain and bringing an "appealing look that adds some much-needed personality".
 McKinley Noble of EGMNow, however, pointed out that while the courses are "beautiful-looking", boosting "obscures your vision and makes it harder to point out landmarks".

 Critics were much less positive about the game's gameplay itself, taking issue with the physics engine and controls.
 Official Xbox Magazine commented that the handling "feels more like socks on a waxed floor than wheels on dirt", while OXM UK and EGMNow both called it "floaty".
 Critics also took issue with the game's propensity to respawn players (move players back to an earlier point on the map) if they veered even slightly off of the course.
 The critics also criticized the game for a lack of originality.